oscar-barlow/coding-notes/ruby-methods.md

 ## Blocks
 A block is just a piece of code between `do`..`end`.
 It's not an object on its own, but it can be passed to methods like `.each` and `.select`. [source](https://www.codecademy.com/learn/ruby).

+Blocks can be written multiple different ways.
+I generally do them more verbose if I'm working them out, or if the block is complex and I want to make it clear to a later reader what's going on.

 ## Procs
 A proc is just a saved block we can use over and over again.